 Inlays and onlays also known as indirect fillings, offer a well-fitting, stronger, longer lasting reparative solution to tooth decay or similar damage.
 These restorations are beneficial from both an esthetic and functional point of view.

-To repair damage to the tooth’s biting surface, rather than using a simple filling, or a crown, a dentist will often use an inlay or an onlay.
+Inlays and Onlays are used to repair damage to the tooth’s biting surface, rather than using a simple filling or a crown, a dentist will often use an inlay or an onlay.

 Inlays and onlays can be made from porcelain, gold, or composite or ceramic resin, although porcelain is now becoming the material of choice because of its strength and potential to match the natural color of your tooth.

 Inlays and onlays are variations on the technique of dental crowns.
 The difference between these crowns and the crowns discussed previously is their coverage of the underlying tooth.
 The “traditional” crown covers the entire tooth; inlays and onlays cover the underlying tooth to a lesser extent.

 Inlays and onlays offer a conservative preparation that preserves as much healthy tooth as possible.
 They are a great choice if you have minimal to moderate tooth decay that extends into a flossing area, offering an excellent alternative to full coverage crowns.

 Boasting esthetic longevity, inlays and onlays are not likely to discolor over time as tooth-colored resin fillings often do.

 Tooth Structure Safeguard: Inlays and onlays preserve the maximum amount of healthy tooth structure while restoring decayed or damaged areas.

 If you have a cavity between your teeth, consider an inlay rather than a direct composite filling.
 Inlays are better at sealing teeth to keep out bacteria; they are easy to clean, will not stain and offer exceptional longevity.

 Strength and Stability